benfiola/homelab/README.md

 ## Apps

-The core of this project centers around the notion of _appliations_.
+_Apps_ are the central concept of this project.
 These are defined in the [./apps](./apps) folder.
 The app name is inferred from the filename.

 Apps can: